 Term expiring September 8, 2024

-Call for Applications: Committee on the Status of LGBT Individuals Travel and Accessibility Grants
+Call for Applications: Committee on the Status of LGBT Individuals Travel Grants

-The Committee will support travel and accessibility grants in support of APSA Annual Meeting conference participation for historically excluded groups and those at institutions with limited resources.
-Travel grants will be provided to individuals attending the Annual Meeting in-person and accessibility grants will be provided for those attending the virtual portion of the Annual Meeting.
+The Committee will support travel grants in support of APSA Annual Meeting conference participation for historically excluded groups and those at institutions with limited resources.
+Travel grants will be provided to individuals attending the Annual Meeting.
 Grants will not exceed $300 per awardee.

 To apply, submit create an APSA profile and submit an online application.
 All application materials must be submitted through the online application system to be reviewed by the selection committee.